She's So Unusual: Commercial performance

+North America

+United States

+She's So Unusual debuted on the Billboard 200 chart in the week dated December 24, 1983 at number 193.
+The album reached the Top 10 by the end of March 1984 in its 15th week on the chart.
+It achieved a peak position of numner 4 on the chart dated June 2, 1984, after having stayed on the Billboard 200 for 24 weeks up to that point.
+Overall, the album stayed 77 weeks on the Billboard 200.
+It became one of the best-selling albums of 1984.
+She's So Unusual has since sold over seven million copies in the United States, where it was certified seven times platinum by the RIAA.

+Canada

+At least until 1986, the album was the second best-selling album in Canada by a female artist during the decade, behind Whitney Houston's self-titled debut studio album, selling more than 900,000 copies.

+Asia

+In Japan, the album debuted at numner 14 on the albums chart in the week dated March 26, 1984.
+It reached its peak position of number 5 just over a month later in the week dated April 30, 1984.

+Oceania

+She's So Unusual entered the Australian albums chart in the week dated May 28, 1984 at number 12.
+It went to peak in the top three of the albums chart.

 Accolades

 She's So Unusual and its singles earned Lauper six Grammy Award nominations, including Album of the Year and ultimately winning the awards for Best Recording Package and Best New Artist.
 "Girls Just Want to Have Fun" was nominated for Record of the Year and Best Female Pop Vocal Performance, and "Time After Time" was nominated for Song of the Year.
 Lauper earned ten MTV Video Music Award nominations.
 "Girls Just Want to Have Fun" received six nominations including Video of the Year, and won for Best Female Video.
 "Time After Time" received three nominations and "She Bop" received one nomination.

 She's So Unusual was ranked at number 494 on Rolling Stone's list of the 500 greatest albums of all time in 2003, rising to number 487 in a 2012 update of the list, then to number 184 in a 2020 update.
 Rolling Stone also placed She's So Unusual at number 41 on its 2002 list of 50 essential albums by women in rock, and the record retained the placement on a similar list published by the magazine a decade later.
 In 2012, Slant Magazine listed it as the 22nd best album of the 1980s, calling it an "absolutely peerless collection of profound pop jewels".
 In 2019, the Library of Congress selected She's So Unusual for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".